fluidex/fluidex.github.io/src/posts_en/2021-03-04-recent-updates.md

 ---

 About us: The Fluidex team is developing the first order book DEX on Ethereum with permissionless listings.
-For a complete introduction to the project, please see this article: <http://lispc.github.io/2020/11/28/fluidex>.
+For a complete introduction to the project, please see [our previous article](/posts/2020-11-30-fluidex-a-zkrollup-layer2-dex/).

 The following introduces some of the team's work in various aspects since the project was launched in early 2021.